 Denied their rights under employment contracts or professional rules and regulations

-expected to participate in fraud on government healthcare programs or private insurers;
+expected to participate in fraud on government healthcare program or private insurers

-- discriminated against on the basis of race, gender or other improper classification;
+discriminated against based on race, gender, or other improper classification

-sexually harassed or assaulted by supervisors, co-workers or others; or
+sexually harassed or assaulted by a supervisor, co-workers, or others; or

 We address injustices at every level, ranging from individual cases to nationwide systemic failures and abuses.
-While we maintain offices in Illinois and are licensed only by that state, we operate nationwide under state laws authorizing multi-jurisdictional practices.
+While we maintain offices in Illinois and are licensed by the state, we operate nationwide under state laws authorizing multi-jurisdictional practices.

-Our founding members are attorneys Sherman Marek, JD; Edward Moor, JD, and Jeff Weisman, JD, MD, PhD.
+Our founder members are attorneys Sherman Marek, JD, Edward Moor, JD, and Jeff Weisman, JD, MD, PH.D.

 Jeff Weisman is both an attorney and a medical doctor.
-He began his residency training at one of the largest hospital systems in the country and saw first hand the abuses that resident and attending physicians face on a daily basis.
+He began his residency training at one of the largest hospital systems in the country and saw firsthand the abuses that residents and attending physicians face daily.
 He has seen physicians injured and patients killed related to unsafe practices.
 He returned to the practice of law to focus on assisting physicians.
-Jeff is a licensed attorney only in Illinois, the District of Columbia, before the United States Patent Office and a Fellow in the College of Legal Medicine (FCLM).
-With his academic background, Jeff has an understanding of the abuses that can occur in academic medicine with IRBs, clinical trials and sham peer reviews.
-He has experience working with residents that have faced sexual harassment, civil rights violations and disability discrimination.
+Jeff is a licensed attorney in Illinois, the District of Columbia, before the United States Patent Office and a Fellow in the College of Legal Medicine (FCLM).
+With his academic background, Jeff has an understanding of the abuses that can occur in academic medicine with IRBs, clinical trials, and sham peer reviews.
+He has experience working with residents that have faced sexual harassment, civil rights violations, and disability discrimination.